marius311/marius311.github.io/index.md

 ![Picture of me](/public/me.jpg)

 I'm a [cosmologist](http://en.wikipedia.org/wiki/Cosmetology) currently at the Univeristy of California at Davis where I received my PhD in June of 2015.
-Starting in September I'm off to Paris to start a postdoc as a [Lagrange Fellow](http://ilp.upmc.fr/index.php).
+In September I'm off to Paris to start a postdoc as a [Lagrange Fellow](http://ilp.upmc.fr/index.php).
 On this site you'll find a little about my research, links to my papers, slides from my talks, and the occasional blog post.
 Feel free to email me at <a target="_blank" id="contact" href="http://www.google.com/recaptcha/mailhide/d?k=01RgRLgvxEUrUhAUtFCSPNRA==&amp;c=0nIRqiLvmUU-5ifT56SvMSY2hB9qsGA9T0u6dIWkHPI=">